Keeping the Club in Front During the Swing (WEB 9)

 In the mid 80s, Harvey Penick said that the easiest time to teach was in the rain in the pro shop.
-He said just stand, put the club shaft on your trail shoulder. rotate your shoulders as though you were making a back swing without moving the club.
+He said just stand, put the club shaft on your trail shoulder.
+Then, rotate your shoulders as though you were making a back swing without moving the club.
 Once you rotate your shoulders, raise the handle of the club straight up.
 That's your backswing.
 Stay in that backswing position and lay the shaft on your lead shoulder.
 Now, leaving the shaft resting on your lead shoulder, rotate to your through swing.
 Now, raise your hands straight up.
 That's your golf swing.

+Let's take a look at a simple self-test to determine if the club is in front of you or behind you in the swing.
 You will need a club for this exercise.
 Find your set up and swing to the top of your backswing.
 Hold that position as shown here.

 Next, take your lead or target side foot while keeping your trail side in place and turn so your back is to the target side without moving the trail side foot as shown here.